DeployGate/gradle-deploygate-plugin/README.md

 Run `./gradlew tasks` on your project root to see all available tasks.

-* `uploadDeployGate[FlavorName]` - Build and upload app of [FlavorName]
+* `uploadDeployGate[capitalized VariantName]` - Build and upload apk of [VariantName]
 * `loginDeployGate` - Log in to DeployGate and save credentials locally
 * `logoutDeployGate` - Delete current credentials

+[VariantName] is built by appending capitalized flavor name and capitalized build type name.
+For example, `fooBar` is a variant name if you have `foo` product flavor and `bar` build type.

-If you define flavors in `apks` section, there will also be `uploadDeployGate` task which can upload all the flavors at once.
+If you define deployment names in `deployments` section, there will also be `uploadDeployGate` task which can upload all the associated deployments at once. *apks* has been deprecated since 2.0

 ## Example of `build.gradle`